 }

-The only difference here, frankly, is that we introduce hadError.
+.
 The logic is that if our lexer runs into an error, we don't want to keep going.
 For the parser it's a little bit different - when we run into an error, we can technically keep going because we're always guaranteed to have a valid AST (or an empty one).

 And that's really all!
-Now you can fire up a terminal, run node easel.js, and boom! you have an interpreter that reads line by line.
+Now you can fire up a terminal, run node easel.js

 The complete code here is at interpreter.js.